radomir-radionov/bookLibraryApp/server/desc.md

 - sequelize doesnt use default value **defaultValue: Sequelize.NOW**
 - circular dependency between book and delivery models
 - delete field updateAt for mostly models

+### sequelize

+- how i create and where can i find all list of names such as include: ['delivery', 'booking', 'history'],
+- do i need create a new migrations when change model or postgres/index.js